 Safety and Security – Monitoring client; recommending technologies to add security or safety; observing changes and potential risks of exploitation or abuse

 Long-Distance Care – Coordinating care when families live at a distance; including crisis management.

-A care plan tailored for each individual’s circumstances should be prepared after a comprehensive assessment.
-The plan may be modified, in consultation with client and family, as circumstances change.
+A care plan tailored to each individual’s circumstances should be prepared after a comprehensive assessment.
+The plan may be modified, in consultation with the client and family, as circumstances change.